sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 This automatically downloads the most recent version from PyPI and also obtains most of the necessary information by querying PyPI.
+The ``dependencies`` file may need editing (watch out for warnings regarding ``--no-deps`` that Sage issues during installation of the package!).
-The ``dependencies`` file may need editing, and also you may want to set lower and upper bounds for acceptable package versions in the file ``install-requires.txt``.
+Also you may want to set lower and upper bounds for acceptable package versions in the file ``install-requires.txt``.

 To create a pip package rather than a normal package, you can use::